Back to Where You've Never Been: Production

 "Back to Where You've Never Been" was co-written by co-producer Graham Roland and co-executive producer David Fury, while being directed by French director Jeannot Szwarc.
 The episode was shot in October 2011.

 Actress Anna Torv noted that the episode was similar to the eighth installment of the third season, in that it really helped kickstart the remainder of the season.
 She also said that "Back to Where You've Never Been" was "a really wonderful one for" Joshua Jackson, as there was "a lot of meaty stuff for [him] to do, which is great.
 This season — and I know the [producers] have said it — is Peter’s season."

 Reception

 Ratings

 "Back to Where You've Never Been" was first broadcast on January 13, 2012 in the United States after a two-month hiatus.
 An estimated 2.87 million viewers watched the episode, and had similar ratings to the last aired episode in November 2011.

 Reviews

+"Back to Where You’ve Never Been" received positive reviews.
+Noel Murray of The A.V.
+Club gave it an "A-", calling it a "mostly terrific" episode that effectively advanced the season's story, though he noted some confusion in the alternate-reality setup.
+He praised the tension and thematic focus on identity and trust.

+Andrew Hanson of the Los Angeles Times highlighted the episode's balance of emotional moments, such as Walter's reflection on his wife's suicide, with plot twists involving Walternate and shape-shifters.
+Hanson described the episode as "inventive, emotional, clever and fun".